mtsoy123/mtsoy123/README.md

 👨‍💻 I want to work with experienced colleagues

-🔍 Looking for a job as a junior frontend developer
+🔍 Looking for a job as a frontend developer

 ## 🖥 Techs